• Features

 Image via Omnisend

 Triggering options range from exit-intent (tracking mouse movements toward close buttons) to scroll percentage and time delays.
-You control when popups appear — after 30 seconds browsing, halfway down product pages, or when carts hit $50.
+You control when popups appear: after 30 seconds of browsing, halfway down product pages, or when carts hit $50.

 Form submissions flow directly into email workflows, triggering a welcome series based on which popup visitors completed.